 This course provides a brisk high-level overview of the project management discipline and the PMI Framework.
 Materials in this class are based on the text, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide).

 The purpose of this course is to provide students with an overview of medical copyediting.
 The class examines the mechanics of language and usage as well as editing concepts specific to medical manuscripts.

-This course presents a chronological survey of the history of art through an examination of canonical artists and artworks from Antiquity to the late Medieval period.
-We will start with developments of the Ancient Greek and Roman world.
-We will then look at the impact of early Islam and Christianity on the art of the Mediterranean.
+This course presents a chronological survey of the history of Western art through an examination of canonical artists and artworks from the 15th through mid-19th centuries.
+We will begin with the emergence of the Renaissance in Italy and Northern Europe.

 © Copyright 2016–2019 University of Chicago